 We are honored to support their work.
 We encourage decision makers in the public and private sectors to consider how they can apply lessons from award recipients’ breakthrough solutions to problems facing our state.

-For more information about the 2013 recipients, including short videos depicting their inspiring work, please visit www.irvine.org/leadership.
+For more information about the 2013 recipients, including short videos depicting their inspiring work, please visit each of their pages on our website.
 We encourage you to share with your networks the news of the awards announcement and especially the awards videos.
 On Twitter, you can join the conversation using #IrvineAwards, and on Facebook, you can share our post about the awards.